azot-dev/cortex/packages/doc/docs/store.md

 const count = core.counter.count.get()
 ```

-For further technical information you car refer to the official [documentation](https://legendapp.com/open-source/state/)
+For further technical information you can refer to the official [documentation](https://legendapp.com/open-source/state/)